Events with alcohol

 Alcohol Free Zones and Alcohol Prohibited Areas are restrictions on the possession and consumption of alcohol in public places.
 They are established by council and enforced by the police.

-If you are holding an event at an alcohol prohibited area you can request the ban be lifted for the duration of the event.
-If approved, the applicant must keep the approval with them at the event to provide proof to council enforcement officers if required.
+If you are holding an event at an alcohol prohibited area you can request in your event application for permission to provide alcohol, with an Alcohol Management Plan for the duration of the event.

 Alcohol free zones